Database Explorer

 – Iterating Through All Rows

-The easiest way to execute a query and retrieve rows is by iterating with the foreach
+The easiest way to execute a query and retrieve rows is by iterating using a foreach

 loop.
 It automatically